alrf/custom-metrics-apiserver/README.md

 **Mongo cluster MUST be initialized before run next commands.**

+Clone this repo.
+Switch to dev branch: `git checkout dev`

 1. Make sure you've built the included Dockerfile with `make docker-build`.
 Push your image to Docker Hub: